 How important is it that the advice you’re considering is accurate?
 The answer to that question determines how far you must take the Evidence Test.

 3. The Smell Test

-My college philosophy teacher put it yet another way: Does the item in question have the ring of truth?
+My college philosophy professor put it yet another way: Does the item in question have the ring of truth?

-How much of the advice you hear today really has the ring of truth?
+How much of the advice that you get today really has the ring of truth?
 When you take everything you already know into consideration and also take under advisement the new information and opinions, does everything add up?
 Or does something smell funny?

 The Smell Test is a powerful tool, but it’s often disregarded.